 It is possible to look up examples of words for all of the important letter teams yourself, but coming up with sufficient numbers of the right ones can be very time-consuming.

-These are sometimes described as “irregular words” or “sight words” and we’ve discussed them briefly already in this article.
+These are sometimes described as “irregular words” or “sight words” or “common exception words” and we’ve already discussed them briefly in this article.

 Whatever phrase is used to describe them, tricky words have some letters (or letter combinations) in them that are pronounced differently than they are in regular words…

 For example, the letter ‘a’ in ‘bacon’ is pronounced as ‘ai’, and in ‘wasp’ the ‘a’ is pronounced like an ‘o’.
 In the word ‘many’, the letter ‘a’ has the same sound as the letter ‘e’ in ‘pet’.